 The Waldorf Astoria Edinburgh - The Caledonian – ‘The Caley’ as it’s known by locals - is an Edinburgh institution.
 Once a grand Victorian railway hotel, it opened in 1903, above the now closed Princes Street railway station.
 Generations of visitors from near and far have enjoyed had unforgettable moments in the hotel for everything from such as choosing discovering a favorite whisky in the Caley Bar, to being married in lavish style.
 Champagne Afternoon Tea has become a local tradition, served daily in stunning surroundings.
 Admire the hotel’s original entrance from Princes Street, against the backdrop of the world famous Edinburgh Castle.
 With its central locale and proximity to boutique shopping on George Street, the best of Scotland’s golf courses, the Edinburgh International Conference Centre (EICC) as well as onward local & international transport links, this Edinburgh city centre hotel makes an elegant setting for visitors, business travelers & events alike.
 The classically styled rooms with understated quality make your stay comfortable.
 Whilst the chic, oak paneled boardroom can eloquently host briefings and the stunning Castle Suite boast the most elegant interior of any ballroom in the city Edinburgh and can entertain 250 guests for conferencing and cocktails.
 The Waldorf Astoria Edinburgh - The Caledonian hotel is walking distance to Edinburgh International Conference Centre (EICC) as well as only minutes from the designer stores and boutiques on George Street.
 The Castle Suite entertains 250 guests for conferencing and cocktails.
 The ‘Caley’ has a full suite of wedding packages, tailoring both intimate gatherings and grand celebrations.
 A fully licensed venue for marriages and civil partnerships, Waldorf Astoria Edinburgh - The Caledonian Hotel provides a magical setting for the most special of days for unforgettable moments.

 A modern Edinburgh hotel in a Georgian building within walking distance of the city's top attractions Holiday Inn Express® - Edinburgh City Centre hotel is a 10-minute walk from Edinburgh Waverley station in the city's New Town.
 It's a short stroll to the York Place tram stop, which has a direct connection to Edinburgh Airport (EDI).
 The Edinburgh Playhouse theatre and OMNi Edinburgh's restaurants and cinemas are right across the road.
 Princes Street and George Street's shops are a few minutes' walk away.
 You can ramble over the ramparts of Edinburgh Castle, 20 minutes' walk from the hotel.
 Or experience more royal flavour, less than a mile from the hotel, at the Palace of Holyroodhouse, the Queen's official Scottish residence.
 Amble through the expansive Royal Botanic Garden Edinburgh, half an hour on foot from the hotel, or wander into Princes Street Gardens to spot the huge floral clock.
 Business guests are on the doorstep of the financial district around St. Andrew Square and George Street, while the Edinburgh International Conference Centre is less than 10 minutes' drive away.
-The hotel has two smart meeting rooms, plus limited paid parking on a first-come, first-served basis.
+The hotel has a smart meeting rooms.
 Enjoy free WiFi and an inclusive hot Express Start Breakfast.
 A nearby fitness centre is available to guests.
 Unwind after a busy day's sightseeing over a cool beer in the lounge bar.

 Cheap Hotels in Edinburgh